 - Insurance.
 As a new rider you will obviously pay more for insurance.
 Even more, if commuting into the city where bike theft is rife.
 Fully comp premiums for a brand new bike in the city are just insane.

-As such you first big bike should ideally be naked (or with minimal fairing) and a few years old.
+As such, first big motorbikes should ideally be naked (or with minimal fairing) and a few years old.
 A naked bike will keep down repair costs when you have a mishap.
 Fitting crash bobbins or bars will help protect it when dropped too.
 However, if your commute involves many miles on fast A-roads or motorways a faired bike would be more favourable for wind/weather protection.
 Swings and roundabouts.

-The sweet spot for second hand first big bikes is around £1500-2000
+The sweet spot for second hand first big motorbikes is around £1500-2500

-The sweet spot for second hand first big bikes is around £1500-2000, maybe bit more if you live somewhere rural.
-In the city, above £2K and insurance premiums start getting high.
-Above £3K and you’re looking at bikes more desirable to thieves that warrant more expensive Fully Comprehensive cover oft with high excesses. £2K will usually equate to a 500-750cc bike about 10 years old that’s still in reasonable condition with a decent amount of life left.
-Drop your budget to £1000 or less and more often than not you’ll only find money pits and rust buckets that don’t make financial sense longer term.
+The sweet spot for second hand first big motorbikes is around £1500-2500, maybe bit more if you live somewhere rural.
+In the city, above £3K and insurance premiums start getting high.
+Above £4K and you’re looking at bikes more desirable to thieves that warrant more expensive Fully Comprehensive cover often with high excesses. £2K will usually equate to a 500-750cc bike about 10 years old that’s still in reasonable condition with a decent amount of life left.
+Drop your budget to below £1000 and more often than not you’ll only find money pits and rust buckets that don’t make financial sense longer term.

 Although not essential, if you do spot a model with ABS brakes, I would recommend it.
 They may well save you a nasty spill in those first few months when you panic and grab a fist full of brake.

-Stop press: London commuters should be aware the Ultra Low Emission Zone will come into enforce in 2020 (possibly earlier).
-If you plan to ride a bike older than 2007 within the current congestion charge zone, you will pay £12.50 per day from 2020.
+Stop press: London commuters should be aware the Ultra Low Emission Zone will come into enforce in April 2019.
+If you plan to ride a bike not meeting Euro 3 emissions (almost all older than 2007) within the current congestion charge zone, you will pay £12.50 per day.
+Further plans are set to extend this zone to the North/South circulars around 2021.
 Even if you plan on upgrading before then, it will still impact second hand prices around the capital.

-So there you have it, tone down that budget for your first bike.
+So there you have it, tone down that budget for your first motorcycle.
 Get some experience under your belt.
 In a year or two you’ll be in a much better position to upgrade to a posher bike.
-I’m now going to present you with some of universally recommended first big bikes that fit the above criteria.
-For those of you under 24 with an A2 license, many of these recommendations can be restricted to suit you.
+I’m now going to present you with a list of universally recommended and best first big bike to buy that fit the above criteria.
+For those of you under 24 with an A2 license, many of these big bike recommendations can be restricted to suit you.

 (list in progress, watch this space!)